sscardapane/reprodl2021/README.md

 ```
 Now we divide *train.py* into two programs: one deals with data transformation and the other with training, validation and testing.
 We create a *src* folder where we insert the codes.

 The program to transform the data is called *prepare_data.py*.
-It takes in input two command line arguments: the path from which to take the data and a variable *mode*, to be set equal to *train*, *val* or *test* and indicates, respectively, whether the data is to be prepared for training, validation or testing.
+It takes in input two command line arguments: the path from which to take the data and a variable *mode*, to be set equal to *train*, *val* or *test* which indicates, respectively, whether the data is to be prepared for training, validation or testing.

-In preparing the data we observe that there are parameters such as the sample rate and the folders from which to take the data, so, inside the folder *reprodl2021* then we create a file *params.yaml*
+In preparing the data we observe that there are parameters such as the sample rate and the folders from which to take the data, so, inside the folder *reprodl2021* we create a file *params.yaml*

 ```python
 prepared: